HLR/DomiKnowS/docs/OVERVIEW_USER.md

 - `regr.sensor.Sensor`
 - `regr.sensor.Learner`

-In model declaration, the user defines how external resources (raw data), external procedures (preprocessing), and trainable deep learning modules are associated with the concepts and properties in the graph.
+In the model declaration, the user defines how external resources (raw data), external procedures (preprocessing), and trainable deep learning modules are associated with the concepts and properties in the graph.
 `Sensors` are procedures that access external resources and other sensors.
 For example, reading from raw data, feature engineering staffs, and preprocessing procedures.
-`Learners` are computational modules that predict the unknown representations or probabilities of properties based on learning. `Learners` are differentiable components and comes with parameters that can be tuned by gradient based methods.
+`Learners` are computational modules that predict the unknown representations or probabilities of properties based on learning. `Learners` are differentiable components and come with parameters that can be tuned by gradient-based methods.

 ### Program